Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 ### First iteration of deobfuscation

-Lets try starting to make some sense of this by looking up all string concatenations.
+Let's try starting to make some sense of this by looking up all string concatenations.
 This can be done in an interactive Python session like this
 ```python
 >>> a = "!\"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ"+ \